 Houston's remarkable Museum District has more than 17 attractions all within a 1.5-mile radius.
+There are four walkable zones where you can discover art, natural history, and parks.
 Thursday is the magic day for free admission to many of Houston’s museum, though it varies by location.

 Downtown Houston is home to a unique outdoor green space dubbed Discovery Green.
 With a schedule consisting of all kinds of free weekly events—Zumba, Thursday Concerts, and STEM Saturdays—as well as loads of special events, including a winter ice rink, Discovery Green is a winner in free entertainment.
 The venue also offers fountains, restaurants, a dog run, and a playground.

 Skate at Jamail Skatepark

 Lee and Joe Jamail Skatepark is a public skatepark near downtown Houston with 30,000 square feet of fun.
 Skaters of all levels are encouraged to work on their tricks—or just learn how to stay balanced.
 Helmets are required.

 The horseshoe-shaped water wall in Gerald D. Hines Waterwall Park in the Uptown District is a sight to behold.
 At 64 feet high, the rushing water fountain is certainly worth a visit.
 It’s especially beautiful at night with the lights shining on the unique sculpture, which has been in operation since 1983.

 Waterwall Park is 2.77 acres and is surrounded by 186 live oak trees.
 It is the community centerpiece for Uptown Houston, the nation’s 14th largest mixed-use business center.

 Outdoor spots promoting nature, fun and education are great choices for free family entertainment.
 The Houston area is home to two such venues—Houston Arboretum & Nature Center and Mercer Arboretum and Botanic Gardens (in Humble).